Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 In my experience, you can get very good rates if you explain your pricing in a logical fashion that the customer cannot refute.
 My price for the same photo varies from one client to the next, based upon some criteria listed below.

-The only exception is if they want and exclusive license.
+The only exception is if they want an exclusive license.
 If I can never charge anyone else for the photo, then the customer is going to pay a much larger fee.
-Big time hefty bag fee.
+Big-time hefty bag fee.

 My Photography Pricing Formula